-While Jackson has certainly taken in a lot of important intel about coffee-making over the years, there are a handful of simple tips that allow you to make barista-level coffee in the comfort of your own home.
-Here’s what to keep in mind the next time you’re brewing yourself a pot.
+According to Jackson and Kaleena Teoh, co-founder of Coffee Project NY, an award-winning coffee brand, roastery, and training center, there are a handful of simple tips that allow you to make barista-level coffee in the comfort of your own kitchen.
+Here's what to keep in mind the next time you're brewing yourself a pot.

 How to make a perfect cup of coffee at home